Sindt/MEAN-Period5/Readme.txt

 Socket.io abstracts many transports, including AJAX long-polling and WebSockets, into a single API.
 It allows developers to send and receive data without worrying about cross-browser compatibility.

+Socket.io have a hierarchy of its own, so when websocket fails, it goes back to long or short polling.

 Socket.IO simplifies the WebSocket API and unifies the APIs of its fallback transports.
 Transports include:

 WebSocket